 The Karma was also on static display during the race weekend.

 That’s both at the chicane exiting the tunnel, turns 10 and 11, otherwise known as the Nouvelle Chicane, and thereafter in Cavallari – Monaco Motors, Fisker’s newest dealership, located on 6- 11 rue Princesse Florestine, MC 98000.

 The only true Electric Vehicle with extended range, the Fisker Karma drives its rear wheels using two rear-mounted 201.5 horsepower (150 kW) electric traction motors that draw energy from the lithium-ion battery pack for up to 50 miles (80 km).
 The gasoline engine drives a 175 kW electric generator to power the motors; there is no mechanical link between this engine and the drive motors.

-Benefitting from a four-wheel independent SLA (double-wishbone) suspension, also employing aluminum components, the Karma has been specifically tuned to run on standard 22-inch aluminum wheels, a first for a production car.
+Benefitting from a four-wheel independent SLA (double-wishbone) suspension.
+In addition and also employing aluminum components.
+So the Karma has been specifically tuned to run on standard 22-inch aluminum wheels.
+It’s a first for a production car.

-Production of the Fisker Karma recently started at Valmet Automotive’s Uusikaupunki facility in Finland with Fisker aiming to achieve full build rate by the second half of 2011.
+Production of the Fisker Karma recently started at Valmet Automotive’s Uusikaupunki facility in Finland.
+All with Fisker aiming to achieve full build rate by the second half of 2011.
 It is Fisker’s plan to deliver vehicles to all current deposit holders during the 2011 model year.